All Products

 What do I do if I cannot open a website in a browser?

-1. Connect to the CentOS server on which the VPN is configured.
+1. Connect to the CentOS server where the VPN is configured.

-3. Check whether the website can be opened in your browser.
+3. Check whether you can now open the website in your browser.
+If the website opens, the issue is resolved.

 Note

-1. Connect to the CentOS server on which the VPN is configured.
+1. Connect to the CentOS server where the VPN is configured.

-What do I do if an incorrect IP address is obtained?
+What do I do if I obtained an incorrect IP address?

-After you connect to a VPN from a client, you obtain the internal NIC IP address of your instance, instead of an IP address assigned by the VPN server.
-Assume that your VPN client is named testvpn.
-Perform the following operations to resolve this issue.
+After you connect to a VPN from a client, you may obtain the internal NIC IP address of your instance instead of an IP address assigned by the VPN server.
+For example, if your VPN client is named testvpn, perform the following steps to resolve the issue.

-1. Connect to the CentOS server on which the VPN is configured.
+1. Connect to the CentOS server where the VPN is configured.

-2. Run the vi /etc/ppp/peers/testvpn command to open the /etc/ppp/peers/testvpn configuration file of the PPP client.
-Add the noipdefault parameter, as shown in the following figure.
+2. Run the vim /etc/ppp/peers/testvpn command to open the /etc/ppp/peers/testvpn configuration file of the PPP client.
+Add the noipdefault parameter to the file.

 3. Run the following commands to restart the client.
-After you reconnect to the VPN, you can obtain the correct IP address.
+After you reconnect to the VPN, you should obtain the correct IP address.

 poff testvpn